catdesk/lsrvr-go/README.md

 through a configuration file for ease of use:

     arduino:
+      pin_count: 17
+      pins:
         pin1:
           pin_type: :qualitative
           pin_name: "red"

-This will allow for the system to be incredibly flexible and usabl for a variety of projects and not simply lights.
+This will allow for the system to be incredibly flexible and usable for a variety of projects and not simply lights.